5 things to consider when receiving a counter-offer

 Is the new offer of employment, worth missing if your current role doesn’t deliver on their promises?
 As mentioned earlier, 80 percent of people who accept a counter-offer leave within the first 12 months.
 Is it worthwhile losing out on a new opportunity for a company you have tried to leave?

 The decision around accepting or declining a counter-offer should be taken with careful consideration and ultimately, the choice has to come from your own personal motivation on what you want next for your career.
 Our advice would be to have an honest conversation with your manager.
-Be truthful on your motivations for wanting to leave.
+Be truthful about your motivations for wanting to leave.
 If you do look to accept a counter-offer, ask questions to ensure the validity of the offer and always be transparent with both organisations.

 If you are considering new opportunities within the professional services sector please contact us to find out more about opportunities in your region.
 Alternatively, browse through our latest roles.